Day 2: The Buddha as a Human Teacher

 And then, by most accounts, he had a series of encounters he couldn't shake.

 He spent years trying everything available.
-Extreme asceticism — which meant basically starving himself, pushing the body to its absolute limit — because that was the going theory at the time: punish the body enough and the mind transcends it.
+Extreme asceticism (which meant basically starving himself, pushing the body to its absolute limit) was the going theory at the time: punish the body enough and the mind transcends it.
 It didn't work.
 Or it worked up to a point and then just stopped producing anything useful and started producing someone who was very thin and not particularly wiser than before.

 So he stopped.
-Ate something.
-Sat down under a tree.
-Started paying attention differently.
+He ate something, sat down under a tree, and started paying attention differently.

 That's the story, roughly.
-And the telling of it plainly is the point, because what matters isn't the mythology that accumulated around it — the thirty-two marks of the great man, the celestial beings attending the awakening, all the elaboration that centuries of devotion produced around the original event.
+And the telling of it plainly is the point, because what matters isn't the mythology that accumulated around it/him.
+While interesting, the thirty-two marks of the great man, the celestial beings attending the awakening, all the elaboration that centuries of devotion produced around the original event are lore.
 What matters is what the plain version implies.
+The simple truths are far more important than the legends.

 Which makes him a different kind of teacher than what the word usually means.

 Most teachers teach from already knowing.
 Here is the thing, here is how it works, here is the correct procedure.
-It's useful in many areas of knowledge or skill.
+Useful.
 Necessary even.
 But the Buddha's framework came out of inquiry rather than revelation.
 He wasn't handing down the truth from a position that made the truth unavailable to you.
 He was sharing what he found when he looked carefully.
-And then he kept insisting that you should verify it yourself.
+And then (and this is the part that keeps striking me) he kept insisting that you should verify it yourself.
 Don't take my word for it.
 Look.
 See what's actually there in your own experience.
+Observe and adapt.
+Or, as I have adopted:

 That's a genuinely strange thing to build a teaching around.
 Most systems, religious or otherwise, want you to trust the system.
 The Buddhist teaching, at its core, wants you to trust your own investigation.
 The system is the set of tools.
 The investigation is yours.

-But the elaboration isn't what we're here for.
+While interesting, the legends and lore arn't what we're here for.
 What we're here for is the original impulse underneath all of it: a human being, sitting with a real problem, finding a way through it.

 Here's why that matters specifically.

-If the Buddha had been divine — if the awakening he experienced were something available only to beings of a fundamentally different order than the ordinary human — then the whole project is essentially a beautiful irrelevance.
+If the Buddha had been divine (if the awakening he experienced were something available only to beings of a fundamentally different order than the ordinary human) then the whole project is essentially a beautiful irrelevance.
 Nice story.
 Inaccessible Tuesday.
-No practical application for the person in the actual life with the actual confusion that the actual week is producing.
+No practical application for the person living life with the actual confusion that right now is producing.

-But if he was a person?
+But if the Buddha was a person?
 A person who was confused and tried things and failed and revised and eventually found something that held up under genuine examination?
-Then the door is open.
-Not wide open.
-Not easy.
-The tradition is pretty consistent that the genuine development requires the genuine effort across the genuine time.
-But open.
-The distinction between the closed and the open door is the whole thing.
+The Buddha only shows that doors are available.
+The Buddha does not fling open any doors.
+The Buddha does not suggest that choosing, opening, and walking through any door is easy.
+The tradition is pretty consistent.
+Genuine development requires genuine attention and genuine effort, over time.
+Choosing doors that reduce suffering is the whole thing.
+It’s that simple.

 Human teachers are evidence.
 Not of the perfection that would make them irrelevant to everyone who isn't perfect.
-Of the possibility that the genuine engagement with the genuine confusion produces the genuine development.
-That the looking actually finds something.
-That the path goes somewhere real.
+Of the possibility that genuine engagement with genuine confusion produces genuine development.
+That the looking is the finding.

 Which is where it always starts.